faosorios/fastmatrix/README.md

 ## Features

-Latest release (Aug 9, 2022) of [fastmatrix](https://github.com/faosorios/fastmatrix) package have implemented the following functions:
+Latest release (Apr 18, 2023) of [fastmatrix](https://github.com/faosorios/fastmatrix) package have implemented the following functions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
 * Bezier curve based on n+1 control points.
 * C version of the Kronecker product which is slightly faster than the built in R base.